llsoftsec/llsoftsecbook/book.md

 \missingcontent{Explain how these vulnerabilities arise and how to mitigate them.}

 # Physical attacks

+\todo{This chapter should probably be moved under section ## Physical access side-channel attacks higher-up}

 ## Overview
 There are many types of physical attacks – these attack methods focus on one or multiple physical properties of systems ( e.g. CPU, GPU, crypto hardware), and